-Ship operations produce hydrocarbon residues from ballast water, tank washing residues and other hydrocarbon mixtures from the engine room and bilge waters.
-In many cases these oily waste are illegally drain off into the sea.
+Ship operations produce hydrocarbon residues from ballast water, tank washing and other hydrocarbon mixtures from the engine room and bilge waters.
+In many cases these oily waste are illegally drained to the sea.

 To avoid it, IMO imposed the presentation of certificates reporting waste unloading in the last port to the port authorities through an authorized MARPOL collector.

 WHAT SHOULD BE DONE WITH THE “SLOP TANK”?